 There are many tax benefits to home ownership - among them, various deductions.
-But the return of the itemized deduction reduction (see Case Study I on page 4) could reduce your benefit from these deductions:
+But the income-based limit on itemized deductions (see page 4) could reduce your savings:

 Property tax deduction.
 If you're looking to accelerate or defer deductions, property tax is one expense you may be able to time.
-(See "Timing income and expenses" on page 2.)
+(See page 3.)